mammolastan/restaurant-reservation/README.md

-# Capstone: Restaurant Reservation System
+# Restaurant Reservation System

-> You have been hired as a full stack developer at _Periodic Tables_, a startup that is creating a reservation system for fine dining restaurants.
+This app allows restaurant staff to manage patron reservations and seating arrangements.

+- Add, edit, update and cancel existing reservations
+- Search for reservations by phone number
+- Manage inventory of tables for seating
+- Assign patrons to tables during their time at the restaurant

-> The software is used only by restaurant personnel when a customer calls to request a reservation.
+The software is intended to used only by restaurant personnel when a customer calls to request a reservation.
-> At this point, the customers will not access the system online.

-There are no user stories for deployment: it is expected that you will deploy the application to production after you finish a user story.

-There are no user stories for logging: it is expected that you will add logging to the application with enough detail to help you diagnose issues in production.

 ## Existing files